When is Hulston Hall open? How do I get in after hours?

 Students may not have cell phones or any other electronic devices in their possession during examinations, even if those cell phones are not directly on the student’s person or are turned off.
 All cell phones are collected at the beginning of an exam and are returned at the conclusion of the exam.

-When can I park in front of Hulston Hall?
+Can I park in front of Hulston Hall?

 Parking in front of the building is prohibited.
 Doing so may block access for someone with a disability and you may be blocking the line of sight for the crosswalks.
 The campus police regularly ticket and tow cars parked in front of the building.